Jinchengyoung/DendriX/README.md

 If you use DendriX in your research, please cite:

-> J. Young et al., *DendriX: A Flexible, Maintainable, and Extendable Platform to
+> wh.
+Yang et al., *DendriX: A Flexible, Maintainable, and Extendable Platform to
 > Simulate 3D Li-Dendrite Growth*, SoftwareX, 2026.

 ---